jsgilberto/motion-tracking/README.md

 ## Hardware

+The sensor and the arduino used is not mandatory, but the code is only tested in the follwing devices:

-MPU9250 - Accelerometer, Gyroscope and Magnetometer
+- MPU9250 - Accelerometer, Gyroscope and Magnetometer
-Arduino Pro Micro
+- Arduino Pro Micro

 ## Dependencies

-In order to run this project, you need to have the following:
+In order to run this project, you need to have the following installed:

 - Arduino IDE
 - Python 3